Shoah by Claude Lanzmann,

 Programming around the exhibition: Julie Maeck.

-An exhibition designed by the Jewish Museum in Berlin
+An exhibition curated by Jewish Museum Berlin

 The exhibition in pictures